FrankenVoron/DoomCube-2/Mods/Maker_Technologies/Lower Rounded Corner Panel Holder/readme.md

 Modified the Lower Rounded corner parts to keep the bottom panel in place.
-I used a 3mm thich ABS panel and it worked well.
-Should be compatible with everything else no problem.
+I used a 3mm thick ABS panel and it worked well.
+Should be compatible with everything else without any problem.
 Former version attached for your convenience.

 As always, let know of any feeback and suggestions...